eksctl-io/eksctl/userdocs/src/usage/outposts.md

   controlPlaneInstanceType: m5d.large
 ```

-**NEW** Placement group support
+!!!abstract "New"
+    **Placement group support**

     A placement group name can be specified in `controlPlanePlacement.groupName` to satisfy high-availability requirements according to your Outpost deployment topology.
 If a placement group is not specified, the default EC2 placement is used.

 ```yaml
 # outpost.yaml